Spring in the Garden

 The blackberry bush is starting to bloom.
 A little late this year because it was so warm during winter here.

 Flowers are starting to pop open.
 I love the Blanket Flower.
 If you have a really hot place you want beautiful orange flowers, try the Blanket Flower.
-Butteries love them too.
+Butterflies love them too.
 You can grow these in Zone 3 – 9.
 You can read more information on how to grow the Blanket Flower here.

 A neighbor gave me a piece of his geranium plant for a starter last spring.
 That plant is now in a gallon+ pot and is just huge.
-You can start a geranium by just cutting a 6 inch or more healthy young piece from another geranium and stick in a small pot of dirt.
+You can start a geranium by just cutting a 6-inch or more healthy young piece from another geranium and stick in a small pot of dirt.
 Keep the pot moist and you will have this in no time.

 This is also a geranium but an ivy version.
 I started that plant from seed last year but only one plant survived.
 But I will start new plants the same way I did with the geranium above.
 Ivy versions are beautiful in hanging baskets.
-You can start several cuttings at the end of the season, plant and bring inside for the winter.
+You can start several cuttings at the end of the season, plant them, and bring them inside for the winter.

 I also repot a lot of my African Violets this time of the year and I’m also growing my first orchid from a “kiki” a neighbor gave me.

-I must be known as the Garden Lady or the Plant Lady around here because people bring me their plants they don’t want anymore or if they are sick.
+I must be known as the Garden Lady or the Plant Lady around here because people bring me the plants they don’t want anymore or if they are sick.
 I love bringing them back to life again.

-I would love to hear whats in your garden this year.
+I would love to hear what’s in your garden this year.

 Ask the plants of the earth, and they will teach you… Job 12: 8a